Experience the only school of its kind in the nation

-At the Franklin L. Burns School of Real Estate and Construction Management you will learn the full life cycle of the built environment.
-Fill an increasingly important role as an integrated project leader.
-Acquire a cohesive understanding of the built environment in addition to the specific educational discipline of your choice.
+At the Franklin L. Burns School of Real Estate and Construction Management you’ll learn the full life cycle of the built environment.
+You’ll acquire a cohesive understanding of the built environment in addition to the specific educational discipline of your choice and learn to fill an increasingly important role as an integrated project leader.

 - Your faculty all have professional certifications, not just academic—Your professors and the Burns School are directly connected to significant players in the Colorado Front Range, one of the most active real estate markets and construction areas in the U.S.